Nallamachu/Fast-API-Python/ReadMe.md

 - API documentation with OpenAPI

-## Follow these steps to deploy in Uroku Server
+## Follow these steps to deploy in Heroku Server
 - We need Gunicorn for serving request on Heroku so install as below

 ```pip install gunicorn```